Joe J. Palencia, M.Ed.

 Education

-This program prepares students for leadership positions and faculty roles in student affairs in higher education.
-The curriculum includes a 12-credit core that address learning partnerships in higher education, college learners' experiences, college learning environments, and social and political engagement in higher education; an 18-credit research sequence; a 6-credit concentration, 9 credits of electives, and dissertation research
+Completed a 12-credit core that address learning partnerships in higher education, college learners' experiences, college learning environments, and social and political engagement in higher education; an 18-credit research sequence; a 6 credit concentration (Student Success in Higher Education), 9 credits of electives, and dissertation research.

 Loyola University Chicago